drangara/MFIX-Exa/docs/source_docs/index.rst

 ..
-MFIX-EXA documentation master file, created Thu Aug  2 12:19:39 2018.
+MFIX-Exa documentation master file, created Thu Aug  2 12:19:39 2018.

 .. warning::
    This documentation is a work in progress.